Over 140 years ago, two men created what remains New Zealand’s most famous book on native birds.

 A History of the Birds of New Zealand combined the passion and knowledge of ornithologist Walter Buller with the talents of artist J G Keulemans.
 The first edition, of 1872–73, attracted subscriptions from luminaries like Charles Darwin, and a second edition was published in 1888.
 A less expensive 1882 alternative, the Manual of the Birds of New Zealand, included wood engravings by artist and botanist John Buchanan.

-The exhibition showcases illustrations from the rare first edition, as well as drawings and engravings relating to the later publications.
+The exhibition showcases print reproductions of illustrations from the rare first edition, as well as of drawings and engravings relating to the later publications.